hegyok/nginx-alert/README.md

 # DDoS Alerter
-- This code was programmed by **Hegy#0420**, I just redesigned it to support Discord Bot!
+- This code was written by **Hegy#0420**, I just redesigned it to support a Discord Bot!

 ## Instructions:
 - Download all files
 - Rename `template.env` to `.env`
-- Put the TOKEN of your Discord bot in the `.env`
+- Put the TOKEN of your Discord bot into `.env`
-- In config.json changes things that are required
+- In config.json change things that are required

 That's it, then just use `node .`